HartR/Configs/README.md

 # LinuxConfig
 A backup of my Linux configuration files with preferred settings.
-Clone this project anywhere on your system and create symbolic links of the files to the appropriate folders.
+There are bash scripts in each folder titled "symlink.sh" which automatically set up each configuration if LinuxConfig is in your home directory.